V/H/S/2: "Safe Haven"

 A film crew—interviewer Malik, producer Lena (who is also Malik's fiancée), Malik's best friend Adam, and cameraman Joni—infiltrate Paradise Gates, a cult in Indonesia, to film a documentary about their mysterious activities with numerous hidden cameras.
 After persuading the cult's leader, a man referred to as "Father", to allow them access, they are invited inside the cult's compound by a woman known as "Madame".
 The crew finds the walls adorned with bizarre symbols, schoolchildren in classrooms, and women dressed in white garments.

-During their interview with Father, who reveals that he has had sex with the women and children of the cult to "purify them", Lena almost vomits and steps out.
-While he searches for a spare camera battery, Malik overhears a private conversation between Adam and Lena, in which the latter reveals that she's pregnant with Adam's child and hasn't told Malik.
+During their interview with Father, Lena almost vomits and steps out.
+While he searches for a spare camera battery, Malik overhears a private conversation between Adam and Lena, in which the latter reveals that she is pregnant with Adam's child and has not told Malik.
 As Adam ditches Lena and explores the basement, he finds a woman strapped to a chair with her womb carved out.
 She awakens and begins screaming and convulsing, causing him to run away.

 While Father is being interviewed by Joni, a bell chimes, to which the cult leader suddenly announces the "time of reckoning" over the intercom.
-After Joni repeatedly interrupts the announcement to ask what's happening, Father slits his throat with a box cutter, after which the cultists begin a mass suicide via poison and gunshots.
+After Joni repeatedly interrupts the announcement to ask what is happening, Father slits his throat with a box cutter, after which the cultists begin a mass suicide via poison and gunshots.
 Malik is apprehended and shot dead by the cultists and Lena is abducted by Madame and several women in surgical apparel.
 Adam follows them in an attempt to rescue Lena, until an explosion knocks him back.
 He watches a figure crawling across the ceiling and tries to enter the fiery room, only to be intercepted by Father, who is now covered in blood and has the cult's symbol inscribed on his body.
-Father tells him, "It is fulfilled." and explodes into a pile of blood and organs.
+Father tells him that "it has fulfilled" before exploding into a pile of blood and organs.

 Adam finds Lena on an altar in the room ahead of him, with the same symbol carved into her skin.
-He kills Madame and the women holding Lena down, but is unable to save Lena herself before the demon the cult worships—which resembles Baphomet—tears its way out of her body.
+He kills Madame and the women holding Lena down, but is unable to save Lena herself before the demon the cult worships (which resembles Baphomet) tears its way out of her body.
 As he flees, Adam discovers that the cultists and schoolchildren, including Joni and Malik, have risen from the dead and turned into zombie-like ghouls, who proceed to attack Adam.
-Adam then fights his way through these ghouls while tries to escape while the demon chased after him along the way.
+Adam then fights his way through these ghouls, trying to escape while the demon chases after him along the way.
 He flees to the car and drives off, only to be rammed by the demon through the car's window and gravely injured.

 Adam crawls out of the wreckage before the demon looks down on him.
 It calls him "Papa", revealing that it is actually his child.
 On hearing this revelation, Adam breaks down in hysterical laughter as the footage ends.